denoland/manual/vscode_deno.md

 few scenarios though where it might be useful, and if you want to have the same settings applied as when specifying the `--config` option on the command line, the _Deno: Config_ option can be used (or `deno.config` if manually editing).

+The Deno extension will also auto-identify and apply a `deno.jsonc` or `deno.jsoc` by looking in the workspace root for the configuration file and applying it.
+Manually specifying a _Deno: Config_ option will override this automatic behavior.

 ### Using formatting